Configurations of points and topology of real line arrangements: Topology of line arrangements: Zariski pairs

 \section{Topology of line arrangements: Zariski pairs}

-The chamber weight of configurations provides a new way to study a classical question for line arrangements: how combinatorial data of an arrangement is related with its topological properties.
-After recalling basic notions about combinatorics of arrangements and its relation with those of configurations, we provide an example of Zariski pair with 13 lines using this topological invariant.
-We conclude with the investigation of some additional properties of these arrangements.
+The chamber weight of a configuration provides a new way to study a classical problem for line arrangements: how is the combinatorial data of an arrangement related with its topological properties?
+After recalling basic notions about combinatorics of arrangements and its relation with those of configurations, we exhibit an example of a Zariski pair with 13 lines using the chamber weight.
+We conclude by listing some additional properties of these arrangements.